datajohan-karlberg/DFPlayer-Mini-MP3-Player-dog-barking-machine/README.md

 # DFPlayer-Mini-MP3-Player-dog-barking-machine
 Make a DFPlayer Mini MP3 Player dog barking machine, to scare burglars.

-Make a burglar scare that plays dog bark sound when somebody walk infront of the IR-detector.
+Make a burglar scare that plays dog bark sound when somebody walk infront of the moving-detector.
+It will play 30 seconds after last signal from moving detector.
+Put the 42 MP#-files with dog bark in the SD-card.

 ## DFPlayer Mini MP3 Player
 This curcitboard have evrything for play MP3 files from the SD card.
 It have serial port to communicate to Arduino.